 For more information, visit the Salvation Army website.

 Catholic Charities USA offers affordable housing programs to vulnerable residents.
-They do this by providing emergency shelter and long-term help to those in need.
+They do this by providing emergency shelter or transitional housing, as well as long-term help to those in need.
 This includes rent assistance for single moms.

 CCUSA currently has more than 35,000 permanent housing units around the country.
 1,200 new units are being built to help aid more families.
 To find Catholic Charities services near you, visit the CCUSA website.